hashicorp/nomad/website/source/docs/http/client-fs-ls.html.md

 # /v1/client/fs/ls

-The `fs/ls` endpoint is used to list files in an allocation directory.
-This API endpoint is hosted by the Nomad client and requests have to be made to the Nomad client where the particular allocation is running.
+The `/fs/ls` endpoint is used to list files in an allocation directory.
+This API endpoint is hosted by the Nomad client and requests have to be made to the Nomad client where the particular allocation was placed.

 ## GET